 Entering a sell-side due diligence process?
-Here are 3 things to consider when responding to diligence requests.
+Here are three things to consider when responding to diligence requests and wading into the complex arena of acquisitions M&A.

 #1 – Understand the bigger picture.